Strangemother/python-vlc-player/README.md

 + Easy remote tools; desktop tooling; widget development.
 + Extendability with plugin scope for sharing.

+#### Future

+The extra elements I intend to add - for my own gainz.

+##### Leap Scrubber.

+Using hand gesture control, build a UI button/scrubber for motion control of media:

++ Presents as a single button on the ui
++ active upon detection of an 'init' motion
++ Pause play by hand stop/pat geature
++ skip using air stoke; speed for length of step.
++ rewind/fast-forward for scrubbing using hand knob turn motion
++ thumbnail scubber to 'pick', scroll, swipe navigation of the video player.
++ up/down motion for audio.
++ grab for stop/play.

+##### Fast index.

+A super fast file index for iterating with a CTRL+SHIFT+P

++ local media
++ HTML indexes
++ remote network store

+##### Other

++ Privacy mode?
++ Media 'bookmark', rename, like/dislike, watch track - on the fly.
++ hoe stop for fast shutdown, but safe persistence.
++

 ---

 I'm essentially looking for a mini netflix for my own legit home movies (all 33 of them :/) and a relic set of mp3s.